 Anytime somebody asks me about The Washington Center’s National Security Seminar (that RMU attends every year) I always tell them that it gives a student the opportunity to get different perspectives on various national security threats.
 Through this seminar you gain a greater appreciation and understanding of cybersecurity, physical security and the psychological component of national security and various threats.

-Tell us about the Secret Colonials and the work you do on Robert Morris’ campus to make TWC a possibility for students.
+Tell us about the Top Secret Colonials and the work you do on Robert Morris’ campus to make TWC a possibility for students.

 The Top Secret Colonials is a cybersecurity professional development group on campus, that was started in 2011 when Dr. Karen Paullet took a group of students to The Washington Center’s National Security Seminar.
 Dr. Paullet formed the group as a way for students to fundraise for the National Security Seminar.
 The group was able to get donations to help cover certain costs thanks to the generosity of Buffalo Wild Wings and Chipotle.
 In the last few years, however, the group has morphed from just being a club that goes on an annual trip, to a sophisticated and thoughtful professional development organization.
 We now have over 120 active members which makes us the largest organization on campus.